Indian Post and Telecommunication Accounts and Finance Service

 The Indian Post & Telecommunication Accounts and Finance Service / IP&TAFS (now known as Indian Communication Finance Service / ICFS) is a Group "A" Central Civil Services of the Union of India.
-The Service was started in the year 1972 for prudent and professional management of the finances of the Department of Posts and Department of Telecommunications which were the sole provider of the communications needs of the country at that time.
-Gradually, over time the service has crystallized into a professional cadre of over 376 officers.
-In 2017, 25 officers were recruited through prestigious Civil Services Examination conducted by Union Public Service Commission.
+The service was started in 1972 for prudent and professional management of the finances of the Department of Posts and Department of Telecommunications, which were the sole providers of the communications needs of the country at that time.
+Gradually, the service has crystallized into a professional cadre of over 376 officers.
+In 2017, 25 officers were recruited through the Civil Services Examination conducted by Union Public Service Commission.

-Duties performed by Officers of IP&TAFS GR.’A’
+Duties performed by officers of IP&TAFS GR.’A’

 As in the other Central Services, the officers are liable to be transferred and posted in anywhere in India.
 The officers of IP&TAFS are working in Department of Telecom, Department of Posts, and various other ministries and statutory bodies of Govt of India on deputation.